ufranske/go-gocd/gocd/README.md

     // contains filtered or unexported fields
 }
 ```
-Agent represents agent in GoCD.
+Agent represents agent in GoCD